 Arsenio Jazmin was one of the great early quarter milers from the hot spot of Bicol, who inspired and led to Bicol becoming a powerhouse in the Philippines 400m running for the next few decades.

 I had the chance to meet the legendary sprinter, during my stint as a Palaro Coach for Zamboanga in Albay.
 He is 80+ years old!

 The 5’10 Jazmin won the National Open in 1960 with a run of 48.8 and also took the win at the BPISAA with a time of 48.9 that same year and also winning the 800.

 In 1962 he timed 49.15 and 48.63 to qualify through to the finals at the 1962 Asian Games.

-He placed 4th at the Asian Games in Jakarta, this was 48.4 hand timed.
+Placing 4th at the Asian Games in Jakarta, this was 48.4 hands timed.
 But 48.49 adjusted time.
-The Final was won by the famous Milkha Singh of India in 46.95, ahead of country man Makhan Singh 47.57, Kimitada Hayase of Japan just robbed Jazmin of a medal with 48.42.
+The Final was won by the famous Milkha Singh of India in 46.95, ahead of countryman Makhan Singh 47.57, Kimitada Hayase of Japan just robbed Jasmin of a medal with 48.42.

 The team of Pellosis, Antonio Suplido, Jazmin and Roberto Guillergan finished 4th in the 4×400 in 3.15.87.

 He later became a national coach and then a paramount coach in Bicol for many many years.
 Among his pupils included Santos Magno who later on went to be his assistant and a very good coach in his own right as well.